dsc-courses/practice.dsc40a.com/problems/sp23-midterm2/sp23-midterm2-q04.md

 - Let $P(C)$ be the probability of Avi playing against an intermediate player
 - Let $P(D)$ be the probability of Avi playing against a beginner player

-We can use Bayes theorem to help us find the probability that Avi lost the match to an advanced player ($P(A|B)$).
+We can use Bayes' theorem to help us find the probability that Avi lost the match to an advanced player ($P(A|B)$).
 Recall Bayes' theorem is:

 $$
 P(A|B) = \frac{P(B|A) \cdot P(A)}{P(B)}